gaterace/mservice/README.md

 There are MySql scripts in the **sql/** directory that create the mservice database (mservice.sql) as well as all the required tables (tb_*.sql).
 These need to be run on the MySql server to create the database and associated tables.
+A MySql user with appropriate permissions needs to be created for the acctserver to use the mservice database.

 The database also needs to be bootrapped with data to establish the initial account and claims, as well as the initial admin user and roles.
 This can be accomplished by running **bootstrap.sql**.
 This will create an initial account named